 - 500 ml full-fat milk

 - 50 g breadcrumbs

-- Melt 75g butter in a pan and whisk in 100g plain flour.
-Over a gentle heat, gradually whisk in 500ml milk until you have a very thick white sauce.
-Add 50g fresh breadcrumbs, 90g chopped ham, 50g grated cheddar, 50g torn mozzarella and 2 tbsp chopped parsley and stir until melted.
+- Melt the butter in a pan and whisk in the plain flour.
+Over a gentle heat, gradually whisk in the milk until you have a very thick white sauce.
+Add the fresh breadcrumbs, chopped ham, grated cheddar, torn mozzarella and the chopped parsley and stir until melted.
 Chill for 4 hours.

 - Scoop up spoonfuls of the mixture and roll into 18-20 oval shapes.
 Roll each first in plain flour, then coat in beaten egg, then roll in dried natural breadcrumbs.
 Deep fry until golden.